Part One: Preface to Messages

 Of major importance to the field of health communication is Philip Kotler’s “social marketing” framework, developed with his colleagues 50 years ago.
 Health communication has a mixed ancestry: while its roots are in psychology (social-cognitive psychology and behaviorism), its other ancestor is business and economics (primarily, microeconomics and “behavioral economics”).
 Kotler took a business marketing model and applied it to community efforts for health and social change.
 Building on the work of others in the business world who developed the concept of the “marketing mix” Kotler describes “4 Ps”: Product, Price, Place, and Promotion.
 This alliterative framework overlaps to some extent with that of McGuire, but specifically details what aspects of the messages content should be included, especially in terms of:

-1. The “Price” of a new behavior (not just monetary, but with respect to personal effort and other resources required, and perceived benefits of changing the behavior);
+The “Price” of a new behavior (not just monetary, but with respect to personal effort and other resources required, and perceived benefits and costs of changing the behavior);

 Kotler’s and related work have had a substantial impact not only on the specific discipline of health and social communication.
-Behavioral economists have extended this focus to the broader domain of consumer behavior, manifested in concepts such as Gladwell’s The Tipping Point and Thaler and Sunstein’s Nudge.
+Behavioral economists have extended this focus and that of B. F. Skinner's operant psychology to the broader domain of consumer behavior, manifested in concepts such as Gladwell’s The Tipping Point and Thaler and Sunstein’s Nudge.
 The latter work especially demonstrates how health behavior change can be optimized through environmental, economic, and policy changes that alter Kotler’s 5 P’s, especially price and place.